appium/appium/docs/en/drivers/ios-xcuitest.md

 - Turn `Auto-Correction` in _Keyboards_ off
 - Turn `Predictive` in _Keyboards_ off
-- Mark as did for keyboard tutorial
+- Mark keyboard tutorial as complete
 - (Only for Simulator) Toggle software keyboard on